VocXen-Cybs/htb-labs/Tier-0/Redeemer.md

 -  list all the keys stored in the currently selected database.

         keys *
-- download flag
+- to see the flag

       get flag

-- in the root, go to Downloads

-      cd Downloads

-- open the file containing the flag

-      cat flag.txt

 ##  Tasks: